Introduction

 I remember the blizzard of February 1978!
 The snow fell every Wednesday, as I recall.
 High school graduation had to be delayed until late June, as I remember.

 During the blizzard of March 1993, Mrs. Appalachian Irishman and I lived in Dexter, Missouri.
-I was the associate minister, at the church.
-We were well into our preparation to move to Moscow, Russia – on 10/1/1994.
+I was the associate minister at the church.
+We were well into our preparation to move to Moscow, Russia, on 10/1/1994.
 I shoveled mounds of snow!
-My 1984 Chevy Chevette hit ice and snow, and we spun full circle – staying on the road, thankfully!
+My 1984 Chevy Chevette hit ice and snow.
+We spun full circle, staying on the road, thankfully!

-During the January 1996 blizzard, in this once great nation, we were still in our five-year mission work in Russia (to 9/30/1999).
+During the January 1996 blizzard in this once-great nation, we were still in our five-year mission work in Russia (to 9/30/1999).
 Blizzard?
-What blizzard!
-Snow covers the ground, in the Moscow area, from about November to about April!
+What blizzard?
+Snow covers the ground in the Moscow area from about November to April!

 Spring Forward